whyworld0256/whyworld0256.github.io/index.md

 Here is **Haiyu Wang (王海宇)**.

-I am a junior undergrad majoring in **Pure Mathematics** at Sichuan University .
+I am a junior undergrad majoring in **Mathematics and Applied Mathematics** at Sichuan University .

 ## Academic Background